wimrijnders/V3DLib/README.md

 However, **there are caveats**.

-There are some parts which will compile perfectly but not run properly; notably the `Mandelbrot` demo will run *sometimes* on a `VideoCore 6`, and otherwise hang.
+There are some parts which will compile perfectly but not run properly; notably the `Mandelbrot` demo will run *sometimes* on a `VideoCore VI`, and otherwise hang.
 This is in part due to issues in the linux kernel, see the [Issues page](Doc/Issues.md).
-There are also some unit tests which have the same problem, these are disabled when running on `VideoCore 6`.
+There are also some unit tests which have the same problem, these are disabled when running on `VideoCore VI`.

 I haven't been able to resolve these issues and I am waiting for a kernel update with fixes.
-All code for the `VideoCore 4` compiles and runs fine.
+All code for the `VideoCore IV` compiles and runs fine.

 ## Credit where Credit is Due